clairehanna/NOIM-Celebrant-Prototype/index.md

+<h1> Notice of Intended Marriage </h1>

 Kel Knight and Kath Day submitted their Notice of Intended Marriage on 23/09/2020.
-Please review it and complete the section at the bottom before the ceremony.
+Please review it and complete the section at the bottom BEFORE the ceremony.

-<h1> Notice of Intended Marriage </h1>
 <h2> Details of the parties intending to marry: </h2>
 <h3> Party 1 </h3>
 <div class="nsw-forms">